GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 }
 ```

-In the same way on how a global key is used in Flutter, we use the ReactiveModel key to control a local ReactiveModel outside the builder method of the widget where it is first created.
+In the similar manner  on how a global key is used in Flutter, we use the `ReactiveModel` key to control a local `ReactiveModel` outside the builder method of the widget where it is first created.

 First, we instantiate an RMKey:

 ```dart